ds4dm/ecole/docs/howto/instances.rst

 If there are few different set of parameter to choose from, then we could use the same technique as above.
 However, with more set of parameters (or even infinite), this becomes wasteful (or impossible).

-..
-FIXME generate_instance

-To do this, we can use the generators ``generate_instance`` static function and manually pass a shared random state.
+To do this, we can use the generators :py:meth:`~ecole.typing.InstanceGenerator.generate_instance` static function and manually pass a :py:class:`~ecole.RandomEngine`.
 For instance, to randomly choose the ``n_cols`` and ``n_rows`` parameters from :py:class:`~ecole.instance.SetCoverGenerator`, one could use